Ivaldivi/Geocache/README.md

 Finds user coordinates using geolocation navigator.

 ##### const changeBearing
-Adjusts the bearing state (cardinal angle between user and goal coordinates) as coordinate information changes.
+Adjusts the bearingReference state (cardinal angle between user and goal coordinates) as coordinate information changes.
 Uses 'getGreatCircleBearing' function from Geolib package.

 ##### useEffect()
 Purpose is to turn compass and to run methods.
 It calles to unsubscribe and subscriped based on if the compass is running to subscribe its functions.

 #### const subscriptionReference
 Turns Magnetometer on and sends angle of phone if true.
 Ends subscription and should stop the whole screen if false.

 #### const _angle
 Uses magnetometer to find the angle the phone is pointing in degrees east of North.
 At the bottom of method descriptions will be references to where Math was refrenced from.